Typical view from M/S Nordnorge. CC licensed by NRKbeta.no.

 Thousands and thousands of people wave at the ship from the shore, other boats, bridges, piers and mountains.
 Many of the spectators are also shown in close up on national television, something quite a few realise after being told so via mobile phones by television viewers at home.
 Their typical reaction?
 Double speeded waving.

-Judging by comments on Twitter, Facebook and nrk.no/hurtigruten, a lot of people are watching the journey on TV while communicating with others via the web.
+Two screens Judging by comments on Twitter, Facebook and nrk.no/hurtigruten, a lot of people are watching the journey on TV while communicating with others via the web.
 People are praising NRK, the license funded broadcaster, for daring to do such a thing.
 And many are saying that they are now happy to pay the license fee.
 That is not usually uttered loudly by many.
 My guess is that the number of people paying the license fee wil increase quite a bit the next days and weeks.
 Around 10% do currently not pay.

 The fact that the programme, if we can call it such, is so long and slow moving with continuous spectacular views, cheering people, orchestras playing and choires singing in every port makes it ideal for dialogue.
 This is a social experience, perfect for two screens.
 People are watching their beloved coast together on broadcasted television, and they have a need to share and discuss these moments, often in quite personal ways, via the internet.
 Whether it is with friends or strangers does not seem to matter.